reframe-hpc/reframe/docs/manpage.rst

    This option can also be set using the :envvar:`RFM_UNLOAD_MODULES` environment variable or the :js:attr:`unload_modules` general configuration parameter.

-.. option:: --unuse-module-path=PATH
+.. option:: --module-path=PATH

-   Unuse module path ``PATH`` before acting on any tests.
+   Use module path ``PATH`` before acting on any tests.
+   Paths prepended with the `-` character are going to be unused.
-   This option may be specified multiple times, in which case all specified modules paths will be unused in order.
+   This option may be specified multiple times, in which case all specified module paths will be (un)used in order.

-   This option can also be set using the :envvar:`RFM_UNUSE_MODULE_PATHS` environment variable or the :js:attr:`unuse_module_paths` general configuration parameter.
+   This option can also be set using the :envvar:`RFM_MODULE_PATHS` environment variable or the :js:attr:`unuse_module_paths` general configuration parameter.

    .. versionadded:: 3.3